junjunguo/junjunguo.github.io/_posts/articles/2015-03-21-android-alertdialog.md

 - One xml to define main window
 - another xml to define custom Dialog box layout

-Here is how is looks when it is done:
+Here is how it looks when it is done:

 ![TableLayout](https://raw.githubusercontent.com/junjunguo/android/master/2015/AlertDialog/window.png)